pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/amazon_web_services/aws-deploy-pachyderm.md

   enabled: false
 ```
 ## 4- Deploy Pachyderm
-You have created your S3 bucket, given your cluster access to your bucket, and have configured your EKS cluster to create your pvs (metadata).
+You have created your S3 bucket, given your cluster access to your bucket, created an AWS Managed PostgreSQL instance, and, if needed, have configured your EKS cluster to create your pvs.

 You can now deploy Pachyderm.
 ### Create Your Values.yaml